safespring/cloud-BaaS/API.md

 - authorized\_keys: list of user's keys
 - cost\_centers: list of acceptable cost centers
 - admin\_domain: set if user is domain admin
-- admin\_global: set if user is global admin

 #### Create new user (global admin)